0xc0dec0ffeelab/immersive-go-course/projects/README.md

 +++
 forhugo-->

-## Requirements

-Before you start this course, make sure you've read and followed all of the instructions in the [prep](../prep/README.md) document.
-This will get you set up and explain how to work through the projects.

-Remember: you can _always_ Google or ask for help if you get stuck.

 ## Projects

 This course is structured into self-contained projects that you can work through at your own pace.